John Chads House and Springhouse c. 1725

 John died in 1760, leaving his widow the use of the house and forty acres of land.
 Although Elizabeth never had children, her nieces and nephews were attentive to her needs.
 The widow Chads stood fast during the Battle of Brandywine, “burying (sic) Her Silver Spoons Daily in her Packet (pocket) until the Danger was over.”

-Chadds Ford was named for John — the site of his fording place was referred to frequently in early documents.
-But perhaps it should be referred to as Elizabeth’s house for she was at home here for over sixty years.
+Chadds Ford was likely named for Chad's ford — the site of his fording place was referred to frequently in early documents.
 The Springhouse, besides providing water and shelter, served as a schoolhouse between 1837 and 1844.

-The House and the Springhouse remained in private ownership until their rescue in 1968.
+The House and the Springhouse remained in private ownership until their rescue by the Chadd Ford Historical Society in 1968.
 After extensive work under the supervision of restoration architect John Milner, the buildings were opened as house museums in 1971.
 Elizabeth Chads’ beehive oven was rebuilt in 1981 and thousands of loaves of bread have been baked in it since then.

 Of special architectural interest in the Springhouse is the brick-faced corner fireplace which may have originally had a wooden mantelpiece.
 It is similar to the two corner fireplaces in the house on the hill.
 All three have recessed double cupboards above the mantel, for display and storage.
 One corner of the Springhouse is believed to have been damaged by artillery fire during the Battle of Brandywine, September 11, 1777 as evidenced by the patchwork on the south wall.
 There are also accounts of Washington himself surveying the Brandywine from the hill behind the Chads House before the Battle began.